jvanord/docs/quick-metric/index.md

 ---
 layout: project
 project: Quick-Metric&trade;
-title:
-description: The quickest and easiest way to get a metric value from an imperial value.
+project_description: The quickest and easiest way to get a metric value from an imperial value.
 ---

 # About